AKloc/BookNotes/Hands-On Machine Learning.md

 **Purpose For Reading**
  1. This book has been pointed to as one of the best technical modern books out there.
- 2. What am I hoping to get out of reading this?
+ 2. Machine learning is, and will continue to be a big deal.
+I don't want this to be a blind spot.
+ 3. Fun to lear

 **Main Takeaways**